rubysherpas/paranoia/README.md

 If you wish to actually destroy an object you may call destroy! on it or simply call destroy twice on the same object.

+If a record has has_many associations defined AND those associations have dependent: :destroy set on them, then they will also be soft-deleted.
+If they don't have that, then they will not be deleted.

 ## Installation & Usage

 For Rails 3, please use version 1 of Paranoia: